jhe274/Jiachen-He.github.io/_pages/cv.md

 Leadership & Collaborations
 ======
 * **Alumni Liaison**
-    University of Kentucky, January 2025 - Present Foster connections between alumni and current students, facilitating networking and engagement opportunities.
+    University of Kentucky, February 2025 - Present
+    - Foster connections between alumni and current students, facilitating networking and engagement opportunities.

-* **Graduate Student Congress (GSC) Representative** University of Kentucky, August 2023 - August 2024 Represented the Physics Department in GSC, advocating for graduate student interests and promoting interdisciplinary collaboration.
+* **Graduate Student Congress (GSC) Representative** University of Kentucky, August 2023 - August 2024
+    - Represented the Physics Department in GSC, advocating for graduate student interests and promoting interdisciplinary collaboration.

 * **High School Mentorship**
     University of Kentucky, September 2023 - May 2024
-    Guided a high school student in a scientific project exploring light polarization and measuring the speed of light using Herriott style cavity mirrors and custom built rotating mirror.
+    - Guided a high school student in a scientific project exploring light polarization and measuring the speed of light using Herriott style cavity mirrors and custom built rotating mirror.

 * **Undergraduate Mentorship**
     University of Kentucky, 2021 - 2024
-    Supervised multiple undergraduate students, including a Research Experiences for Undergraduates (REU) participant from MIT, providing theoretical guidance on the resonant Faraday effect in a two-level system.
+    - Supervised multiple undergraduate students, including a Research Experiences for Undergraduates (REU) participant from MIT, providing theoretical guidance on the resonant Faraday effect in a two-level system.
 The project culminated in a presentation at the 2024 Division of Nuclear Physics (DNP) Meeting.

 * **Collaboration with Engineers**
     University of Kentucky, 2019 - Present
-    Partnered with machine shop engineers with a strong track record of designing custom-made electronic devices and developing a Merritt coil winding system.
+    - Partnered with machine shop engineers with a strong track record of designing custom-made electronic devices and developing a Merritt coil winding system.

 Professional Affiliations
 ======